Chantel Zales Slays In Cute Monokini While Posing With Her Puppy

 Chantel Zales opted for a sexy and sweet look in her most recent Instagram update on Friday afternoon.
-The voluptuous model flaunted all of her enviable curves, much to the delight of her 3.9 million followers.
+The voluptuous model flaunted all her enviable curves, much to the delight of her 3.9 million followers.

 In the stunning pics, Chantel looked hotter than ever while sporting a cut monokini.
 The top featured a sweetheart neckline that did little to hide her busty chest.
 The low-cut swimwear included thin straps that fastened behind her neck and showed off her toned arms and shoulders.

 The bottoms featured a yellow, blue, and pink striped pattern.
 They fit high over her curvaceous hips and hugged her slim waist while emphasizing her muscular thighs.
-It also included a daring cutout the showed off her flat tummy and toned abs.
+They also included a daring cutout that showed off her flat tummy and toned abs.
 She accessorized the look with multiple chains around her neck.

 In the first photo, Chantel stood with her hip pushed out.
 She had one hand resting at her side and held her fluffy, white puppy in her other hand.
 In the second shot, the model looked lovingly at the dog, who was attached to a pink leash.